nurhatmurathan/game-of-drones-platform-back/README.md

 ## Overview

-Brief description of the project, its purpose, and its key features.
+Brief description of the project, its purpose, and its key featur

 ## Getting Started

-Instructions on how to get a copy of the project up and running on a local machine for development and testing purposes.
+Copy this repository

 ### Prerequisites

-List of software and dependencies needed to run the project.
+You should get file `.env` from admin

 ### Installation